geomob/geomob-website/podcast/episode-62.markdown

 IP-geolocation service.
-Ed gets into the details with Ben about how they determine the location of an IP address, how they deal with wrangling the massive amounts of continually changing data, and advice on successfully growing an API-based geo business.
+Ed gets into the details with Ben about how they determine the location of an IP address, how they deal with wrangling the massive amounts of continually changing data, and advice on successfully growing a geo business.
 </div>

 <div class="pt20">